henkvancann/FNcompGordian/FNcompGordian.md

 All wallets complement each other in some ways.
 The holy grail of bitcoin secure storage is multisig and not having to rely on one app/device/codebase/etc, the best of breed wallets, like the ones we benchmark, are capable of multisig and **can be independent signers for the same multisig wallet**.

+## All Bitcoin only wallets
+Except for Gordian Wallet, which also keeps keys for Decentralised IDs.

 ## Hardware Wallet Interface
 Our comparison here keeps the discussion lean about Hardware Wallets.
 An extensive list can be found on github [here](https://github.com/bitcoin-core/HWI)